jogetoss/iterator-process-tool/README.md

 # Description

 This is a process tool plugin to allow one to iterate through records/assignments to execute process tool plugin.
 When iterating through individual record/assignment, the target process tool will be set to record/assigment context.
 This enables the use of hash variables under the correct context.
+See documentation at https://dev.joget.org/community/display/marketplace/Iterator+Process+Tool

 # Getting Help